ARTIST BIO

 Salome Milstead (born May 21, 1967, in Encino, California) is a multidisciplinary artist recently relocated from San Francisco, California, to Tulsa, Oklahoma.
 She received her MFA in Experimental Filmmaking from the San Francisco Art Institute (SFAI) between 1992 and 1995, where she worked closely with filmmaker George Kuchar and writing mentor Kathy Acker.
 Milstead later studied Modern Literary Theory at University of California, Santa Cruz, engaging with scholars such as Teresa de Lauretis, Carla Freccero, and Victor Burgin.

-With a background in experimental writing and filmmaking, Milstead's work is driven by hands-on experimentation, invention, and creative problem-solving.
-She integrates material film practices with painting, printmaking, and small-scale installations, often exploring the tension between quiet, repetitive mark-making and the dramatic force of emotional intensity.
-Milstead’s art reflects her interest in the intersection of routine habits and visceral human experience, using textures like plaster and grit to evoke the chaotic elements of the urban landscape.
-Through this work, Milstead embraces the unpredictability of creation, pushing against the forces of control, authority, and social boundaries.
 As a teaching artist for over two decades, she has mentored countless students, guiding them toward successful careers in art and film with a focus on fostering creativity in diverse communities.
 Milstead’s involvement in education has been a central part of her career, allowing her to blend her artistic ethos with side-by-side creative collaboration and real-world mentorship.

 Her work has been exhibited at notable venues, including the Yerba Buena Center for the Arts, ArtSpan, and San Francisco Cinematheque.
 Her films have been featured in the Frameline Gay and Lesbian Film Festival and projected atop the Salesforce Tower.
 She is the recipient of the Frameline Completion Grant, the Murphy Scholarship Award, and the ArtSpan Studio Residency.